flgkd/integer-linear-programming-notes/notes/08-dantzig-wolfe-decomposition.md

 ### Branch and Price

-Embeds Column Generation inside Branch and Bound to enforce master-variable integrality and prove integer optimality.
+Embeds Column Generation inside Branch and Bound to enforce the required integrality conditions and prove integer optimality.

 Therefore,